baebyengseon/baebyengseon.github.io/_pages/about.md

   - /about.html
 ---

 Hello.
 I am a Ph.D. candidate in political science at Claremont Graduate University.
-I am interested in the principles and purposes of American political institutions and their historical development.
-I am also interested in American slavery and its historical legacies such as racial threat.
+Studying American political thought and development, I am interested in the principles and purposes of American political institutions and their historical development.
+This includes national and local institutions, federalism, separation of powers, two-party system, representation, polarization, and slavery.
 My research employs normative theories, historical analysis, and quantitative research methods.